Paragraph1/php-fcm/README.md

 #Setup
-The recommended way of installing is using Composer.
+The recommended way of installing by using Composer.

 command line
 ```